Saros: How to Make the Roguelite Easier – 7 Key Tips

 5. Attributes are build multipliers, not just stat bumps

 This is why “good stuff” builds often feel weaker than focused ones.
 If your run is already leaning into survivability and close-range pressure, keep feeding the attributes that support that plan.
 If your weapon and artifacts reward mobility and consistent ranged damage, stop taking off-theme bonuses just because they sound rare.
+For exactly what each stat does, read our attributes and stats breakdown before you commit points.

 6. Unlock survival-focused perks before niche power perks